-In fact, this individualized approach has already formed the cornerstone of current pulmonary rehabilitation practice for many years (see Chapter 3).
-Indeed, pulmonary rehabilitation starts with a multidimensional assessment consisting of the identification of pulmonary treatable traits, extra-pulmonary functional/behavioral treatable traits and health status in order to individualize the treatment to the needs of the patient with complex COPD (see Chapter 3).
-In this thesis, we clearly illustrate that neither clustering based on comprehensive lung function measurements (see Chapter 4) nor clustering based on pulmonary or extra-pulmonary traits and health status (see Chapter 7) has led to clearly discernible subgroups of patients.
-Our findings in Chapter 4 clearly illustrate that a simple classification of COPD based on spirometry alone really underestimates the heterogeneity in respiratory impairment at referral.
-Based on postbronchodilator spirometry, diffusing capacity of the lung for carbon monoxide, whole body plethysmography, mouth pressures, and arterial blood gases, seven lung function clusters could be distinguished: 1) patients with mild to moderate airflow limitation with mildly impaired diffusing capacity, 2) moderate to severe airflow limitation with moderately impaired diffusing capacity and respiratory muscle weakness, 3) moderate to severe airflow limitation with moderately impaired diffusing capacity, 4) moderate to severe airflow limitation with mildly impaired diffusing capacity, 5) severe airflow limitation with severe static hyperinflation and moderately impaired diffusing capacity and respiratory muscle weakness, 6) severe airflow limitation with severe static hyperinflation and moderately impaired diffusing capacity and 7) severe airflow limitation with severe static hyperinflation and severely impaired diffusing capacity with respiratory muscle weakness and alveolar hypoventilation (Chapter 4).
-The tremendous overlap between these clusters limits predictability when it comes to the individual patient.
-Although comprehensive lung function has to be part of an initial assessment to understand the pathophysiological respiratory impairments, Chapter 4 also demonstrates that even profound assessment and clustering of measurable lung variables poorly predict functional performance and health status in these patients.
-Chapter 7 summarizes the results of clustering based on respiratory, functional and emotional traits.
-Seven patient profiles are discerned: 1) 'the overall best-functioning' cluster; 2) 'the ADL-limited' cluster: 3) 'the multi-morbid' cluster, 4) 'the low-burden' cluster, 5) 'the emotionally dysfunctioning' cluster.
-Again, the conclusion is drawn that these clusters could not replace a goal-directed, personalized management approach (see Chapter 7).
+In fact, this individualized approach has already formed the cornerstone of current pulmonary rehabilitation practice for many years (see Chapter 3).4 Indeed, pulmonary rehabilitation starts with a multidimensional assessment consisting of the identification of pulmonary treatable traits, extra-pulmonary functional/behavioral treatable traits and health status in order to individualize the treatment to the needs of the patient with complex COPD (see Chapter 3).4,14 In this thesis, we clearly illustrate that neither clustering based on comprehensive lung function measurements (see Chapter 4)15 nor clustering based on pulmonary or extra-pulmonary traits and health status (see Chapter $7)^{16}$ has led to clearly discernible subgroups of patients.
+Our findings in Chapter 4 15 clearly illustrate that a simple classification of COPD based on spirometry alone really underestimates the heterogeneity in respiratory impairment at referral.
+Based on postbronchodilator spirometry, diffusing capacity of the lung for carbon monoxide, whole body plethysmography, mouth pressures, and arterial blood gases, seven lung function clusters could be distinguished: 1) patients with mild to moderate airflow limitation with mildly impaired diffusing capacity, 2) moderate to severe airflow limitation with moderately impaired diffusing capacity and respiratory muscle weakness, 3) moderate to severe airflow limitation with moderately impaired diffusing capacity, 4) moderate to severe airflow limitation with mildly impaired diffusing capacity, 5) severe airflow limitation with severe static hyperinflation and moderately impaired diffusing capacity and respiratory muscle weakness, 6) severe airflow limitation with severe static hyperinflation and moderately impaired diffusing capacity and 7) severe airflow limitation with severe static hyperinflation and severely impaired diffusing capacity with respiratory muscle weakness and alveolar hypoventilation (Chapter 4).15 The tremendous overlap between these clusters limits predictability when it comes to the individual patient.
+Although comprehensive lung function has to be part of an initial assessment to understand the pathophysiological respiratory impairments, Chapter 415 also demonstrates that even profound assessment and clustering of measurable lung variables poorly predict functional performance and health status in these patients.
+Chapter 716 summarizes the results of clustering based on respiratory, functional and emotional traits.
+Seven patient profiles are discerned: 1) 'the overall best-functioning' cluster; 2) 'the ADL-limited' cluster: 3) 'the multi-morbid' cluster, 4) 'the low-burden' cluster, 5) 'the emotionally dysfunctioning' cluster, 6) 'the overall worst-functioning' cluster and 7) 'the physically dysfunctioning' cluster.
+Again, the conclusion is drawn that these clusters could not replace a goal-directed, personalized management approach (see Chapter 7).16

-Our data clearly illustrate that even the most complex "control panel" as described in Chapter 7 does not contribute to the identification of actionable subgroups of COPD patients referred for PR.
+Our data clearly illustrate that even the most complex "control panel" as described in Chapter 7 16 does not contribute to the identification of actionable subgroups of COPD patients referred for PR.
 It is important to realize that such temporary assessment of traits does not necessarily reflect the level of homeostasis experienced by the patient.
-The data described in Chapter 7 again underscore that current recommendations to assess and grade COPD on spirometry, dyspnea, and/or health status and exacerbations and/or hospitalizations in the last 12 months largely underestimate the possible needs in these frail, chronic patients.
+17 The data described in Chapter 7 16 again underscore that current recommendations to assess and grade COPD on spirometry, dyspnea, and/or health status and exacerbations and/or hospitalizations in the last 12 months2 largely underestimate the possible needs in these frail, chronic patients.